RSCJacksonLab/nk-ml/README.md

 `pip install -r requirements.txt`\
 `pip install ./setup.py`

-Estimated install time:

-## Demos
+## Demos/Scripts
-Notebooks containing demonstrations of key code are available in `demos`.
+The use of source code is found in the `/scripts` directory.

 ## File overview